nfmelendez/uniswap-governance-manipulation-agent/README.md

 ## Description

-This agent detects manipulations in the uniswap governace protocol.It can detect when a voter had a significant vote increase, when there is a significant vote decrease and also when a newcomer shows.
+This agent detects manipulations in the uniswap governace protocol.
+It can detect when a voter has a significant vote increase, when there is a significant vote decrease and also when a newcomer shows up.

 ## Supported Chains